TuurDutoit/sync/README.md

 #### Execute it all at the once!

-Synchronouz lets you execute several function (as much as you want, actually!) at the same time.
-It was made as a Node.js module for [Frameworkz][1], but it's so dead simple (No more than 50 lines of code!) that it should work in the browser, too.
+Synchronouz lets you execute several function (as much as you want, actually!) at the same time, and a callback when everything finished.
+It was made as a Node.js module, but it's so dead simple (No more than 50 lines of code!) that it should work in the browser, too.

 ## Installation